rediscn/rediscn/commands/memory-malloc-stats.md

 This command is currently implemented only when using **jemalloc** as an allocator, and evaluates to a benign NOOP for all others.

-@return
+## 返回值

-@bulk-string-reply: the memory allocator's internal statistics report
+[bulk-string-reply](/topics/protocol.html#bulk-string-reply): the memory allocator's internal statistics report